Strobel, Sgt. Herbert F.

 After the German tank divisions rolled through Europe in 1939 and 1940, the Army created the U.S. Armored Forces on July 10, 1940.
 Included in the force were the National Guard General Headquarters tank battalions.
 The GHQ tank battalions – which were still considered infantry – were notified on September 1, 1940, they were being called up to federal service.
 The belief was this would create a “buffer” between the armored forces and infantry protecting the regular army tank battalions from requests from the infantry for tanks and allowing the Armored Forces to develop into a real fighting force.
 If the infantry wanted tanks, the National Guard tank battalions were available to the infantry.

 The tank company was scheduled to be called up on November 25th and serve for one year in the regular Army, but the date was postponed until January 6, 1941, because of a lumber strike in Washington State.
 In December, when it was known the battalion’s barracks would not be completed on time, the date was changed to February 10th.
-That morning, he was given a physical, passed, and then signed papers that transferred him from the Minnesota National Guard to the regular army as a private.
-After this was done, the men were issued clothing, field equipment, and barracks baggage.
-They also were issued tick bags, to be filled with straw and serve as mattresses.
+That morning, the company officially became A Company, 194th Tank Battalion.
+A few days earlier, Miller and the other officers were given physicals.
+The enlisted men were given physicals and were issued clothing, field equipment, and barracks baggage.
+They also were issued tick bags, to be filled with straw and serve as mattresses, on the bunks.
 Bunks were set up in the armory on the main drill floor, the stage, and the second floor of the armory.
 Their first meal as members of the army was pork and beans, boiled potatoes, bread and butter, cabbage salad, cheese, apple pie, and coffee.
 Sgt.
 Russell Swearingen had the job of inspecting the company’s tanks and other equipment which was being shipped to Ft.
 Lewis, Washington, ahead of the company.

 The company's two tanks, six trucks, reconnaissance car, tents, and tent stoves were sent to Ft.
 Lewis on a freight train on February 18th.
 Just before midnight on February 19th, the soldiers arrived at the Northern Pacific Railway Station led by the Brainerd Ladies Drum and Bugle Corps.
 Although it was 20 degrees below zero, the platform was jammed with families and friends wishing them well on their trip to Fort Lewis, Washington.
 It was said that many teary-eyed mothers and soldiers could be seen in the crowd.
 The train was scheduled to leave at 12:19, but it was 15 minutes late and left at about 12:35.
 After it arrived the men got on and attempted to find their sleeping berths.
 The company had three sleeping cars, one kitchen baggage car, and a baggage car assigned to it.
 One man was too tall for his berth, so he spent the night sleeping in a chair.
 Another man couldn't be found because he got tired of trying to find his berth and went to sleep in an empty one.